Skip to main content

 Attributes Panel

-The Attributes Panel on the right side of the Project Editor displays attributes and visualization settings for the selected Data Object.
-Available attributes vary by Data Object type.
+The Attributes Panel on the right side of the Project Editor displays attributes and visualization settings for the selected data object.
+Available attributes vary by data object type.
 Attributed Panel Additional details on Attributes are available on the Data Objects + Workflows page.

 Workflow Editor